 This procedure takes some time, but it poses little risk of causing damage to the nearby tiles.
 If you have one, put your knife in a sturdy holder and pass it around the tile or tiles, you want to remove frequently and carefully.

-Start Removing From A Loose Tile
+6. Start with a Loose Tile

 Find any loose tiles before removing the complete wall tile.
 Taping the edges of the tiles with a chisel will help you locate loose tiles.
 It is feasible to remove wall tiles without causing them to become loose.
 However, see if you’re successful.
 Because the first tile is more difficult to remove than the others.